Visiting Ephesus in Turkey: Day Trip to Ephesus from Izmir

-Ephesus trip was towards the end of our 10-day Turkey itinerary.
-We started with cultural sightseeing in Istanbul, then went to explore the surreal landscape in Cappadocia and managed a quick stop at Ephesus before spending a few more days in Istanbul.
+Visiting Ephesus was towards the end of our 10-day Turkey itinerary.
+We started with cultural sightseeing in Istanbul, then went to explore the surreal landscape in Cappadocia and managed a day trip to Ephesus before spending a few more days in Istanbul.
 There are Ephesus tours arranged as day trips from Istanbul or Izmir, but we decided to stay overnight near Izmir and do the Ephesus walking tour by ourselves.

 Ephesus walking tour, Ephesus day trip